Dive Mask Care

 Mask Defoggers Explained

 Masks should be treated with a defogging agent before every dive.
 If treatment with a defogging agent does not prevent the mask from fogging, it is possible that some residue is left over from the manufacturing process.
+If so, you'll need to repeat the cleaning process described above.

 - A cleaning spray is the most popular approach because it's quick and easy.
 Generously spray the inside of the mask lens, rub and rinse completely to remove.
 If the lens is not 'squeeky clean' then repeat and perhaps rub a bit harder.

 - The liquid drops are a concentrated version of the spray type cleaners.
 Wet the lens first, add a drop in each lens, rub and rinse completely to remove.
-Some people who like concentrated cleaners prefer to use Johnsons 'No More Tears' Baby Shampoo, it's effective even if a bit harsh.

 - With the gel, apply a thin even coating to the inside of the mask lens (more is not better) and lightly rinse to smooth out the coating.
 Do NOT completely rinse or rub away the gel, remember you want a light coating of the gel on the lens.